Trauma Cycle: How to Win Your Battle

 – They make me an awful person.

-How can I talk to my partner or loved ones about my traumatic experiences?
+3. How can I talk to my partner or loved ones about my traumatic experiences?

 The best way to talk about it can be different for each individual.
-However, some tips include remembering that everyone is likely dealing with their trauma in their way, being willing to listen without judging, and offering support and compassion is key to managing the experience in a healthy way.
+But, some tips include remembering that everyone is likely dealing with their trauma in their way, being willing to listen without judging, and offering support and compassion is key to managing the experience in a healthy way.

 Conclusion